nhubbard/konf/README.md

 ### Export value in config as property

-Export a read-write property from value in config:
+To export a read-write property value from the configuration, use the `property` delegate with a `var` statement:

 ```kotlin
 var port by config.property(Server.tcpPort)